chris-fellows/cf-web-server/README.md

 An internal web site is hosted so that sites can be configured via HTTP.

 # PowerShell Web Request Handler
 The web server can handle dynamic content via PowerShell scripts.
+Each script must accept a standard set of input parameters (Request, site parameters) and writes a standard set of output parameters (Response).

-See example in \Scripts\PowerShell Web Request Handler Sample
+See example in \Scripts\PowerShell Web Request Handler Sample.
+It prompts the user for some parameters and then posts the HTML Form to a PowerScript which returns an HTML page.